 The “Battle of the Neuromodulators” posts showed that the three products differed only by the accessory protein, though the actual toxin molecule was identical among the products.
 The same is true of Jeuveau, which is based on the same toxin molecule as the others in the group.
-Botox had an intact accessory protein attached to the toxin, whereas Dysport had partially cleaved, or “cut” accessory protein attached to the toxin, and Xeomin was the bare toxin molecule.
+Botox had an intact accessory protein attached to the toxin molecule, whereas Dysport had partially cleaved, or “cut” accessory protein attached to the toxin molecule, and Xeomin was the bare toxin molecule (no accessory protein).

 How is Jeuveau Different From Botox?